batalov/eyetropy/README.md

 The whole concept of this package is to provide decent metrics (from simple meta data to more complex ones) for testing video files or streams.
 You can use the VMAF Motion Average value to identify how much motion happens on the video as well as the perceived quality of it.
-Additionally you can detect silence, black/freeze parts on your input file/stream.
+Additionally, you can detect silence, black/freeze parts on your input file/stream.
 Besides, with entropy value you can get an amount of information on the input and with bitplane noise measurement detect the bitplane noise.
-Additionaly, it is possible to extract frames and get per frame meta data, dominant colours, greyscale entropy or to diff frame to images prepared beforehand; combined with the machine learning algorithm, which identifies objects on each video frame, you can have a comprehensive combination of means to measure if your video file or stream is working as expected with no black screen/noise,
+Additionally, it is possible to extract frames and get per frame metadata, dominant colours, greyscale entropy or to diff frame to images prepared beforehand; combined with the machine learning algorithm, which identifies objects on each video frame, you can have a comprehensive combination of means to measure if your video file or stream is working as expected with no black screen/noise,